mk12/luminosity/STYLE.md

 Always use explicit import lists or `qualified` imports for standard and third party libraries.
 This makes the code more robust against changes in these libraries.
 Exception: The Prelude.

 Use explicit import lists for local imports if only a few things are being imported.
 If one specific function is being used, definitely use an import list.
-If nearly every function is used or the functionality of the module as a whole is needed or could be needed (e.g. `import Vector` to use vector math operators), then do not use an import list.
+If nearly every function is used or the functionality of the module as a whole is needed or could be needed (e.g., `import Vector` to use vector math operators), then do not use an import list.
 Use your judgement.

 Comments
 --------